Webtrends Tracking Code

 Certain designs may benefit from unregistered design right protection.
 Two forms of unregistered design right exist covering the UK.
 The first covers the UK only, the second is the so-called Community unregistered design right, covering the whole of the European Union (EU).

-Design right is not achieved via registration; it is an unregistered right similar to copyright.
-It arises on the creation of the work in the UK, and with Community design rights when the design is made available to the public.
+A design right is not achieved via registration; it is an unregistered right similar to copyright.
+It arises on the creation of the work in the UK, and for Community design rights when the design is made available to the public.
 Design right protects the design from being copied.
-Design right protection is only available to nationals of certain countries.
+Protection for UK design rights is only available to nationals or residents of the UK, EU member states or countries with reciprocal arrangements with the UK.

 Why should I register a design?

-The problem with relying on the unregistered design right protection in the United Kingdom is that you have to first prove that your design has been copied, in a similar way to establishing copyright infringement.
-You do not have to prove that a registered design has been copied to establish infringement.
+In addition when relying on unregistered design right protection in the United Kingdom it is necessary to prove that your design has been copied, in a similar way to establishing copyright infringement.
+By contrast, you do not have to prove that a registered design has been copied to establish infringement.

-Design registration can also be a very good complimentary form of protection to registered trade mark protection.
+Design registration can also be a very good complimentary form of protection to registered trade mark protection if that trade mark has a graphic element.

-Further, unregistered design right protection is often limited or non-existent outside the UK and thus it is crucial to register your design in countries where design right protection is not available.
+Further, unregistered design right protection is often limited or non-existent outside of Europe.

 Must I register a design?

-No, but for the reasons given above you should register your design.
+No, but for the reasons given above you should seriously consider registering your design.
 You do not have to register a design to use it.
-Design Registrations are designed to stop others using the design and are not a pre-requisite for your use.
+Design registrations are used to stop others using the design.

 How long do unregistered design right and design registrations last?